 The Stewardship Project Registry Atlas captures records of completed projects (as far back as the mid 1990s) for many of the funding organizations in the Pacific Region.
 The data base and web map provide a public view of information about earlier stewardship projects for grant makers and proponents in locations and regions where they are considering new proposals.
 Stewardship groups and project reviewers are able to learn about projects throughout BC and the Yukon using a web-map interface and searchable web forms.
 This will improve stewardship and community planning, making better use of grant dollars for activities and reduce duplication of effort.
 Building the SPR Atlas was funded by the Pacific Salmon Foundation, Community Salmon Program.
 Now that it is operating CMN volunteers will continue to manage and gather more data.

-One of the earliest project registries in BC was the Fisheries Project Registry (FPR).
+One of the earliest project registries in BC was the Fisheries Project Registry.
 It was a joint Federal (Fisheries and Oceans Canada) and Provincial (BC Ministry of Fisheries) project designed to track specific categories of fish and fish habitat related projects including inventory, assessment, enhancement, restoration, research and economic development, to coordinate funding across funding agencies and to promote partnerships on related projects.
-The FPR is included in this Stewardship Project Registry Atlas as a separate layer group (Fisheries Project Registry (2008) Locations) and in separate web forms accessed via a FPR Projects button at the top of the web map window.
+The FPR is included in this Stewardship Project Registry Atlas as a separate layer group “Fisheries Project Registry (2008) Locations” and in separate web forms accessed via a FPR Projects button at the top of the web map window.
 This data set has been static since 2008 so CMN decided to keep it separate and intact from the newer SPR which will continue to grow in scope and size as stewardship projects are completed.